View Protecting the Future of Our Children priorities

-- All children should have access to comprehensive, continuous, family-centered, coordinated, compassionate, and culturally sensitive health care, including mental health services in order to ensure healthy lifestyles.
+- Children should have access to comprehensive, continuous, coordinated, compassionate, culturally sensitive and family-centered health care, including behavioral health services in order to ensure healthy lifestyles.

 - Commitment to national and grassroots advocacy by NAPNAP members is essential and should be supported by providing learning opportunities for members to support their development as advocates.